syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 ### Command Line

-The Syncfusion WebKit Installer supports installing the setup through Command Line Install and Uninstall.
+The Syncfusion WebKit Installer supports Command Line Install and Uninstall.
 The following sections illustrate this ability.

 #### Command Line Installation

 Follow the given steps to install through Command Line in Silent mode.

-1. Double-click the Syncfusion WebKit Installer Setup file.
-The Self-ExtractorWizard opens and extracts the package automatically.
+1. Double-click the Syncfusion WebKit Installer.
+The Self-Extractor Wizard opens and extracts the package automatically.
 2. The syncfusionessentialwebkit _(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder opens.
 The syncfusionessentialwebkit _(version).exe file is available in one of the folders.
 4. Copy the syncfusionessentialwebkit _(version).exe file in local drive.
 Example: D:\temp
 5. Cancel the wizard.
 6. Open Command Prompt in administrator mode and pass the following arguments:

-   **Arguments:** “Setup file path\syncfusionessentialwebkit _(version).exe” /Install silent [/log “{Log file path}”] [/InstallPath:{Location to install}]
+   **Arguments:** “Installer file path\syncfusionessentialwebkit _(version).exe” /Install silent [/log “{Log file path}”] [/InstallPath:{Location to install}]

    N> [..] – Arguments inside the square brackets are optional.

-   **Example:** “D:\Temp\syncfusionessentialwebkit _13.2.0.30.exe” /Install silent /log “C:\Temp\EssentialWebkit.log” /InstallPath:C:\Syncfusion\x.x.x.x
+   **Example:** “D:\Temp\syncfusionessentialwebkit_13.2.0.30.exe” /Install silent /log “C:\Temp\EssentialWebkit.log” /InstallPath:C:\Syncfusion\x.x.x.x

-7. Setup is installed.
+7. Webkit is installed.

 	N> * x.x.x.x needs to be replaced with the WebKit version installed on your machine.* Above steps applicable from the version 13.2.0.x.

 #### Command Line Uninstallation

-Syncfusion WebKit Installer supports uninstalling the setup through Command Line inSilent mode.
-The following steps help you uninstall the setup.
+Syncfusion WebKit Installer supports uninstalling through Command Line in Silent mode.
+The following steps help you uninstall the Webkit.

-1. When you do not have the extracted setup (syncfusionessentialwebkit _(version).exe) then follow the steps from 2 to 7.
+1. When you do not have the extracted installer (syncfusionessentialwebkit _(version).exe) then follow the steps from 2 to 7.
-2. Double-click the Syncfusion Essential Studio Setup file.
+2. Double-click the Syncfusion Essential Studio installer.
 The Self-ExtractorWizard opens and extracts the package automatically.
 3. The syncfusionessentialwebkit _(version).exe file gets extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder opens.
 The syncfusionessentialwebkit _(version).exe file is available in one of the folders.
 5. Copy the syncfusionessentialwebkit _(version).exe file in local drive.
 Example: D:\temp
 6. Cancel the wizard.
 7. Open the Command Prompt in administrator mode and pass the following arguments:

-   **Arguments:** “Setup file path\ syncfusionessentialwebkit _(version).exe” /uninstall silent
+   **Arguments:** “Installer file path\ syncfusionessentialwebkit _(version).exe” /uninstall silent

     **Example:** “D:\Temp\ syncfusionessentialwebkit _13.2.0.30.exe" /uninstall silent

-8. Setup is uninstalled.
+8. Webkit is uninstalled.

 	N> * x.x.x.x need to be replaced with the WebKit version installed in your machine.* Above steps applicable from the version 13.2.0.x.